 Safe Use of Mandelic Acid

 All alpha hydroxy acid can irritate your skin.
 You should take care when using mandelic acid.

 Start slow.
 Choose products with a low concentration for your first use of mandelic acid.
 Make sure it doesn’t irritate your skin before you try a more potent product.

 Limit use.
 Experts recommend limiting how often you use any alpha hydroxy acid at first.
 Start by applying it every few days and work up to daily use.

 Rotate products.
 Be careful if you use mandelic acid at the same time as other alpha hydroxy acids or retinol products.
 Combining them can cause dryness or irritation.

 Wear sunscreen.
 Alpha hydroxy acids can lead to sun sensitivity.
-Limit your sun exposure by wearing sunscreen, staying in the shade, or wearing protective clothing.
+Limit your sun exposure by wearing sunscreen with at least a 8% zinc oxide concentration, staying in the shade, or wearing protective clothing.